shers0a/military-vehicle-detection-app/README.md

 Works only on python 3.11, for which i created the environment. all the libraries needed to run the program are: ultralytics, pytorch( torch visual, torch audio ), sahi, matplotlib, PIL, seaborn, numpy.

+app.py = the app code (front end) antrenare.py = the settings used for training the yolo model. use the file to train your own with the command "python antrenare.py" in the terminal config.yaml = the configuration file used for the paths and classes hmp.py = the code for the heatmap, apart from the one from app.py

+This is the structure you should use for the project or create your own folder:
+main folder(name)---> dataset---> train and val--> images file and labels file for each

 ENJOY!